 “Big launch, for a big figure,” the woman tidied up a stack in passing.
 “Larger than life, wouldn’t you say?”

 “Barely larger than lowlife, maybe.
 But the jury’s still out on that…”

 Jogging along Crissy, I had revisited as how Paulen resettled in Berkeley with his daughter to found his Anti-Buddies Research Center with a MOOC component and seminars at the JCCs—despite so little having changed for the better anywhere in the Levant.
 Rather, Israeli-Palestinian circumstances had spun into an unremitting southern trajectory with no peaceable closure on the Mideast horizon.

 Nevertheless, we did crack crab now and then to keep doors open, compare where we were at the moment—although that was a while ago.
-At least that was how I could re-piece it all together in my ever-running mind—anytime doc more or less popped back in.
+At least that was how I could re-piece it all together in my ever-running mind.
+That is, anytime doc more or less popped back in.

-Whatever—past history, couldn’t much hang with him any longer anyway: I was a stand-in with no standing, even though I did have my share of battle scars from the Zionist-Zionot wars, from the tortured semantics of anti-Semitism old and new.
+Whatever—past history, couldn’t much hang with him any longer anyway: seemed clear I was a stand-in with no standing, even though I did have my share of battle scars from the Zionist-Zionot wars, from the tortured semantics of anti-Semitism old and new.
 Guess the whole experience was a foolish errand from the get-go, to where I had begun to come unhinged all over again.
-I needed to pot down those fractious voices in my head—just wishing the level best for all Mideast concerned—as if that were the last I’d hear of it.
+I needed to pot down those fractious voices in my head—just wishing the level best for the Middle East—that all parties can secure their sense of peace and place in this world—as if that were the last I’d hear of it.
 So by now I was content to cool down with recovery calm and good post-aerobic telomeres, head to toe.
 Then came this potboiled affront.

 “Uh, nothing, no matter,” I said, focusing on what was in store.
 “Must just be your window display or… ”